VakrasVasileios/ICSV/README.md

 Also make sure **OGRE_STATIC** is **DISABLED**.

-After generating the project run following commands:
+After generating the project navigate into the build directory and run following commands:
-- `cd build`
 - `make`
 - `make install`